 Greetings from the Music Room!

 My name is Sarah Smith and I am the music teacher here at Roosevelt.
 I will be at Roosevelt on Wednesdays, Thursdays, and Fridays.
-This is my fifth year teaching at Roosevelt and my twelfth year teaching in the Mankato Area Public School system.
+This is my 6th year teaching at Roosevelt and my 13th year teaching in the Mankato Area Public School system.

 I went to college at the University of Minnesota, Morris for my Bachelor of Arts degree and St. Mary's University for my Masters of Education degree.
 In addition, I have taken many college courses from the University of St. Thomas.